 The Client API is defined by the interface edu.ucsb.nceas.metacat.client.Metacat, and all operations are fully defined in the javadoc documentation.
-To use the client API, include the metacat-client.jar, utilities.jar, and httpclient.jar in your classpath.
+To use the client API, include the metacat-client.jar, utilities.jar, commons-io-2.0.jar, and httpclient.jar in your classpath.
 After including these classes, you can begin using the API methods (Table 4.4).